You might be struggling with the following issues...

 By the following week, I kindly ask you to decide whether you wish to work together.
 If yes, you will be required to sign the paperwork, and we're ready to go!

-Once our working agreement is set, we will spend the next two sessions exploring your past, relationships and personality.
-After learning more about you, I will suggest a course of treatment and direction for the work.
+Once our working agreement is set, we will spend the next two sessions learning more about you.
+I will then suggest a course of treatment and direction for the work.

 Along the way, I will offer regular reviews so you can reflect upon your progress and check in with your different needs.